Isotope vs. DNA Analysis for Cotton Origin: Key Differences, Accuracy & Compliance

 Understanding how they differ, and how they can work together, is critical for building a traceability strategy that supports compliance-grade decisions.

-At a high level, isotope testing and DNA tagging answer different questions:
+At a high level, isotope and DNA analysis answer different questions:

-1. Stable isotope analysis: Where was the cotton grown?
+1. Stable isotope testing: Where was the cotton grown?

-2. DNA or molecular tagging: Where has the cotton moved through the supply chain?
+2. DNA analysis (derived from DNA molecular tagging): Where has the cotton moved through the supply chain?

 These are complementary, but not interchangeable.